-Policy research to develop, test and evaluate new models of payment reform.
+Research to develop, test and evaluate new models of care and payment redesign.

-Employer-sponsored insurance is the leading source of health insurance, covering about 150 million non-elderly people in America.
+Employer-sponsored insurance is the leading source of health insurance, covering about 149 million non-elderly people in America.
 To provide current information about the nature of employer-sponsored health benefits, the Kaiser Family Foundation (Kaiser) and the Health Research & Educational Trust conduct an annual national survey of non-federal private and public employers with three or more workers.
-This is the 13th Kaiser/HRET survey and reflects health benefit information for 2011.
+This is the 14th Kaiser/HRET survey and reflects health benefit information for 2013.

 Funding: Kaiser Family Foundation

 ©2006-2017 by the American Hospital Association.
 All rights reserved.
 Noncommercial use of original content on www.aha.org is granted to AHA Institutional Members, their employees and State, Regional and Metro Hospital Associations unless otherwise indicated.
 AHA does not claim ownership of any content, including content incorporated by permission into AHA produced materials, created by any third party and cannot grant permission to use, distribute or otherwise reproduce such third party content.
 To request permission to reproduce AHA content, please click here.